Rikkopanda/Oester_zwammen_meet_en_regel/README.md

 The growing of the mushroom is influenced by co2, temperature and moisture.

-**The controlling can be done by various instruments;** **ventilator:** letting in fresh air from outside trough a vent. this affects; co2, temp and moisture;
+**The controlling can be done by various instruments;** **ventilator:**
-co2: typically outside air is 400 ppm
-temp: based on the season, weather and timeofday
-moisture: based on the season, weather and timeofday
+Lets in fresh air from outside trough a vent.
+This affects; co2, temperature and humidity.

 **air conditioner:**
-temperature: it cools the air, hot air gets vented outside
+it lowers the temperature, hot air gets vented outside.
-moisture: air conditioner causes dry air as byproduct

 **air humidifier:**
-vibrating metal plate in shallow water creates tiny droplets in the air, a simple ventilator spreads it further in the room.
+vibrating metal plate in shallow water creates tiny droplets in the air, a simple ventilator spreads it further in the room and increases humidity.
-moisture: increases moisture

 # build overview

-A raspberry-pi 5 runs a server which contains the main program logic made in node-red. the node-red server has a gui in where the user can see measurements in graphs and set the settings for automatically controlling the enviroment.
+A raspberry-pi 5 runs a server which contains the main program logic made in node-red.
+The node-red server has a gui in where the user can see measurements in graphs and set the settings for automatically controlling the enviroment.

 The node-red program changes various outputs by comparing the set-goal process-value and the actual measured process-value